pavanvidem/training-material/topics/microbiome/tutorials/metagenomics-binning/tutorial.md

 ---

-Metagenomics is the study of genetic material recovered directly from environmental samples, such as soil, water, or gut contents, without the need for isolation or cultivation of individual organisms.
+Metagenomics is the study of genetic material recovered directly from environmental samples, such as soil, water, or gut contents, without the need for isolating or cultivating individual organisms.
 Metagenomics binning is a process used to classify DNA sequences obtained from metagenomic sequencing into discrete groups, or bins, based on their similarity to each other.

-The goal of metagenomics binning is to assign the DNA sequences to the organisms or taxonomic groups that they originate from, allowing for a better understanding of the diversity and functions of the microbial communities present in the sample.
+The goal of metagenomics binning is to assign DNA sequences to the organisms or taxonomic groups from which they originate, allowing for a better understanding of the diversity and functions of the microbial communities present in the sample.
 This is typically achieved through computational methods that include sequence similarity, composition, and other features to group the sequences into bins.

 > <comment-title></comment-title>
 > Before starting this tutorial, it is recommended to do the [**Metagenomics Assembly Tutorial**]({% link topics/microbiome/tutorials/metagenomics-assembly/tutorial.md %})